catichenor/bcn-dropbox/README.md

 Start up the `baby-connect-nightmare` server.

-Once this file is generated, launch the script with the `python bcn-dropbox` command to start scanning a folder for changes to a file named `babyLog.txt`.
+Once the `accessInfo.json` file is created, launch the script with the `python bcn-dropbox` command to start scanning a folder for changes to a file named `babyLog.txt`.
 JSON entries pushed to this .txt file should be in this format:

 `{"type":"bm", "quantity":"large"}` - This is an entry for a large poopy diaper.